 Also of interest is that Lindon has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Lindon in 2010 was $27,179, which is upper middle income relative to Utah, and middle income relative to the rest of the US.
+The per capita income in Lindon in 2018 was $33,506, which is upper middle income relative to Utah and the nation.
 This equates to an annual income of $134,024 for a family of four.
 However, Lindon contains both very wealthy and poor people as well.

 The people who call Lindon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindon residents report their race to be White, followed by Asian.
-Important ancestries of people in Lindon include English, German, Danish, Scottish, and Irish.
+Important ancestries of people in Lindon include English, German, Danish, European, and Italian.

 The most common language spoken in Lindon is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and Korean.